ow2-proactive/programming/examples/helloWebServices/README.txt

 ProActive helloWebServices example README file.

-This example demonstrates the exposition of an active object or a GCM component as a web service and how to call it using the axis and cxf libraries.
+This example demonstrates the exposition of an active object or a GCM component as a web service and how to call it using the cxf library.

 By default, this example will use a jetty which is launch at the beginning on the port 8080 and on which services will be deployed.
 If you want